Art

 Students will continue to develop facility in painting skills as well as interpretive skills using nude and clothed models as subjects in a variety of settings.
 Complex organization of forms in space, accuracy in structure of figures, quick grasp of motions and gestures, along with complex color and tonal variations in paints will be addressed.
 Individual expression in painting techniques of various media of choice will be developed.
 Paintings will be critiqued for content and concept.

-This is a beginning course pertaining to a further development of the nature of structural and expressive concepts in contemporary painting.
-Additional practice in the building of form, control of pictorial order and exploration of other uses of color and light; emphasis on technical competence; experimentation with traditional and newer painting materials.
+This course provides further development in the nature of structural and expressive concepts in contemporary oil painting.
+Additional practice is provided in the building of form, control of pictorial order and exploration of other uses of color and light; emphasis is also placed on technical competence and experimentation with traditional and newer painting materials related to the oil medium.

 This intermediate course provides a more personal exploration of the scope of contemporary painting.
 Emphasis will be placed on additional practice in constructing and composing individual pictorial statements; the uses of light and color to define a unique communication; and symbolism, aesthetics, and technical achievements.